 - Veggies, veggies, veggies!
 They should be half of your intake at every meal

-- Taking 30 minutes out of your day, even a walk can do your body good
+- Taking 30 minutes out of your day to exercies, even a walk, can do your body good

 - Ditch the sugar-sweetened drinks and stick to water